LexiFi/dead_code_analyzer/docs/USAGE.md

 ### `--references <path>`

 Using the previous command line, some reported elements (e.g. located in `src/lib/lib.mli`) could be used by the `Debug` module.
-In this situation.
-In this case, completely excluding `src/debug` from the analysis leads to false positives (FP): invalid reports.
+In this situation, completely excluding `src/debug` from the analysis leads to false positives (FP): invalid reports.

 To fix the situation, one can use the `--references <path>` option.
 This option